babelouest/hoel/README.md

 Database abstraction library written in C.

 Simple and easy to use database access library.
 Works with SQLite 3, MariaDB/Mysql and PostgreSQL databases.
-Uses a JSON-based language with `jansson` to execute simples queries based on one table.
+Uses a JSON-based language with `jansson` to execute simple queries based on one table.

 # Installation